Understanding The Ego: Meaning And Example Scenarios

 Sigmund Freud, a pioneer in the field of psychoanalysis, believed that the mind could be broken into three parts: the id, the superego, and the ego.
 In Freud’s view, the id represents urges and base desires, while the superego represents morals and rules.
 According to Freud’s theory, the ego is responsible for balancing these two parts of the mind by helping people satisfy their desires in an acceptable way.

-What is an ego example?
+What is an example of the ego in everyday life?

 Examples of the ego can vary based on which ego definition is being used.